vl4sty/emu-game-patches/README.md

-I will upload here some of my ultrawide patches and other fixes, mostly for PCSX2 and RPCS3.
+I will upload here some of my patches and other fixes, mostly for PCSX2 and RPCS3.

 ## PCSX2
 |           **Game name**           |       **File name**       |                   **Description**                   |